-This report is made solely to the Academy's Trustees, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
-Our audit work has been undertaken so that we might state to the Academy's trustees those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Academy and its Trustees, as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Academy's Member's in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
+Our audit work has been undertaken so that we might state to the Academy's Member's those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Academy and its Member's for our audit work, for this report, or for the opinions we have formed.